munificent/craftinginterpreters/book/resolving-and-binding.md

 more dynamic in Lox.
 When resolving a variable, if we can't find it in the stack of local scopes, we assume it must be global.

-Since scopes are stored in an explicit stack, exiting one is straightforward:
+Since scopes are stored in an explicit stack, exiting one is straightforward.

 ^code end-scope